werm098/teslausb/doc/OneStepSetup.md

   * If still no go, re-run `/etc/rc.local`
   * If all else fails, copy `/boot/wpa_supplicant.conf.sample` to `/boot/wpa_supplicant.conf` and edit out the `TEMP` variables to your desired settings.
 * Note: if you get an error about `read-only filesystem`, you may have to `sudo -i` and run `/root/bin/remountfs_rw`.
+* Try `date` to ensure the system clock is set correctly.
+If it is too far off, SSL/TLS Authentication will fail, preventing the installation from completing.
+You can set the date like `date -s "2 JAN 2022 15:04:05"`
+* Try `tail -f /boot/teslausb-headless-setup.log` to watch the logs during installation, which may shed some light on any errors occurring.
+Press `Ctrl-C` to stop watching logs.

 More troubleshooting information in the [wiki](https://github.com/marcone/teslausb/wiki/Troubleshooting)